 GROUP HOME FOR THE HANDICAPPED— A dwelling shared by three (3) or more handicapped persons, including resident staff, who live together as a single housekeeping unit and in a long-term, family-like environment in which staff persons provide care, education and participation in community activities for the residents with the primary goal of enabling the resident to live as independently as possible in order to reach their maximum potential.
 As used herein, the term "handicapped" shall mean having: a physical or mental impairment that substantially limits one (1) or more of such person's major life activities so that such person is incapable of living independently; a record of having such an impairment; or being regarded as having such an impairment.
 However, "handicapped" shall not include current illegal use of or addiction to a controlled substance, nor shall it include any person whose residency in the home would constitute a direct threat to the health and safety of other individuals.
 The term "group home for the handicapped" shall not include alcoholism or drug treatment centers, work release facilities for convicts or ex-convicts or other housing facilities serving as an alternative to incarceration.

 HEIGHT — The vertical distance along the wall of a building measured between the average of the highest and lowest elevation at ground level on the front or rear facade, whichever has the lower ground elevations, and the top of the parapet on a flat roof building or halfway between the eaves and highest ridge line on a sloped roof building, except that chimneys, stacks, steeples, roof-mounted air-handling equipment and similar projections of the building, not intended for human occupancy, shall not be considered in measuring height.

-Story

-HEIGHT OF BUILDING— See "height."
+HEIGHT OF BUILDING -- See "height."

-HEIGHT OF SIGN — The vertical distance measured from ground level to the highest point on the sign, or its supporting structure.

-HIGHWAY ACCESS POINT — The intersection of an accessway or driveway from a lot or parcel of ground with a public street or right-of-way.

-HOME OCCUPATION, MAJOR — A home occupation in which no persons, other than members of the family residing on the premises, and one (1) nonresident, are engaged in the occupation, which has not more than one (1) unilluminated sign as visible evidence of conduct of the occupation and which accommodates both dwelling and home occupation parking needs off the street.
-(Some examples of these occupations include catering services or barber/beauty shops.)

-HOME OCCUPATION, MINOR — A home occupation in which no persons, other than members of the family residing on the premises, are engaged in the occupation, which has no visible exterior evidence of the conduct of the occupation, which does not create a need for off-street parking beyond normal dwelling needs, which does not generate additional traffic and in which no equipment is used other than that normally used in household, domestic or general office use.
-(Examples of "minor home occupations" include telemarketers or telephone solicitors.)

-JUNKYARD — Any portion of any lot, whether inside or outside a building, for storage, keeping or abandonment of automobiles or other vehicles, machinery or parts thereof and any worn, castoff or discarded article or material which is ready for destruction, or which had been collected or stored for sale, resale, salvage or conversion to some other use.

-KENNEL, COMMERCIAL— The boarding, training, grooming or showing of more than four (4) domestic animals shall be limited to dogs, cats and such other species as may be considered pets in a residential setting.HEIGHT OF BUILDING -- See "height."